-Kiev, the capital of Ukraine, has many sights to see and activities for travellers: quirky art, panoramic views, nature walks in the city, and multi-coloured churches and cathedrals to admire...
+Ukraine's capital Kiev has many sights to explore, beyond its Chernobyl day trips: quirky art, panoramic views, nature walks in the city, and multi-coloured churches and cathedrals to admire...

 Kiev is an unusual city.
 Vast and busy, but surprisingly quiet.
 A bit aloof.
 It feels a million miles away from other great capitals of Europe, and you won't see many visitors.
 Still, there’s a bit of a London Underground vibe when it comes to getting around on public transport.

 Much of the country is religious, so the grand cathedrals and churches that brighten Kiev’s grey streets and squares are not just for travellers to gawk at (though they are undeniably gawk-worthy).
 The city is full of history, too; it’s Soviet past and the recent present.
 Eastern Ukraine is, as of early 2019, still at war with Russia – in late 2018, the presence of soldiers in uniform was noticeable in parks, and in busier areas (where you may be asked for a donation or two).

 Kiev has plenty to offer travellers, as there’s plenty of things to do, and majestic landmarks to see.
 In fact, you could easily spend four or five days in Kiev, and still find there’s more to explore.